-There is one lesson plan for every unit in the Student Book, including Thinking and Working Scientifically, Science in Context, as well as Extension for the topic.
+There is one lesson plan for every unit in the Student Book, including Thinking and working scientifically, Science in context, and extension as well.
 Each lesson plan suggests activities for use in the classroom linked to the topics covered on the Student Book spread.